akgulburak/MiniProject/README.md

 # MiniProject
-Use Build\Rolling ball.exe to play the game.
+Use Rolling Ball\Build\Rolling ball.exe to play the game.
+Use ShooterGame\Build\ShooterGame.exe to play the other game.